dy/gl-spectrum/readme.md

 	fill: null,

 	//undefined background takes the 0-level of the fill
+	//Can be a color tuple, imageData, imageElement, canvas
 	background: null,

 	//0 - place at the bottom, .5 - place symmetrically, 1. - place at the top